dataArtisans/flink-training-web/web/exercises/tfIdf.md

 (804:1,predicate,277.23809523809524)
 ~~~

-There are several ways to emit the data of the program.
-The easiest is to print it to the std-out using the `DataSet.print()` method.
+The easiest way to emit data from a Flink program is to print it to the std-out using the `DataSet.print()` method.
 The order of the output records and their formatting does not matter.

 ### Implementation Hints